Skip to main content

 • Menu

-As of May 7, 2025, all visitors 18 years and older must be REAL ID compliant to visit the Museum.
+Effective May 7, 2025, all visitors 18 years or older will be required to present a REAL ID-compliant form of identification to enter the Museum.

 Breadcrumb